How upgrades are handled

 One of the key of security, is to keep the software up-to-date to avoid exploit of known issues.
 The team is responsible for keeping the underlying infrastructure secured and up to date.

 Cloud-IAM follows the Keycloak release cycle and keeps your deployments up-to-date.
 Every time Keycloak releases a new version, our QA team check that the new version is fully functional with all our processes.
-Once ready, the new version is available to our customer.
+Once ready, the new version is made available to our customer.

 How are planned the upgrades